 Lydia Gladstone ‘74 played Grandma Tzeitel in the acclaimed Yiddish-language production of Fiddler on the Roof, directed by Joel Grey and presented by the National Yiddish Theatre Folksbiene.

-We can’t talk about Hofstra alumni on the stage without mentioning Tony n’ Tina’s Wedding, the smash interactive theater show started that was was based on characters created by Hofstra drama alumni Mark Nassar ’81 and Nancy Cassaro ’81.
-The first commercial production of Tony n’ Tina’s Wedding took place in February 1988, and the show would go on to run for 10 years in Greenwich Village before moving to Times Square, where it ran for another decade.
+We can’t talk about Hofstra alumni on the stage without mentioning Tony n’ Tina’s Wedding, the groundbreaking interactive theater show, based on characters created by Hofstra drama alumni Mark Nassar ’81 and Nancy Cassaro ’81.
+The first commercial production of Tony n’ Tina’s Wedding took place in February 1988, and the show continued for 10 years in Greenwich Village before moving to Times Square, where it ran for another decade.
 There were also productions in cities around the country and internationally.
-Many alumni have been part of the first weddings of Tony and Tina as well as its numerous revivals.
+Many alumni have been part of the first Tony and Tina weddings as well as numerous revivals.

 Rachel Calter '14 is an assistant stage manager for Arts Brookfield, a production company that presents free indoor and outdoor cultural experiences in venues around the country.
 She has also served as an assistant stage manager for the National Yiddish Theatre.
 Bryan Chess '14 is an entertainment technician at Walt Disney World.
 Lindsey Elhai '12 is working in costuming at Walt Disney World.
 Havi Elkaim '06 is self-employed as a film and television costume designer.
 Lee Moore '11 has her own company in Chicago, working on scenic design and prop design.
 Veronica Sipp '16 is a freelance scenic design artist and costume designer whose experience includes work at the New York International Fringe Festival.